GeneralBots/BotBook/book/chapter-03-gbkb-reference.md

 **answer**.
 The list of answers is a series of tabular files (.tsv, .csv, etc.) inside the **tabular** directory of the .gbkb.

+## With a Script (PREVIEW)

+To call a VBA script stored on a .gbdialog, just specify the script file name in a form of `script:<FILENAME>` instead of specifing an text answer in the column **answer**.
+When someone asks that match the **question**, the script will be invoked and the answer dialog will be started.

 ## Subject Menu

 ### Associating a [Subject Menu Item](glossary.md#subject-menu-item) to a Dialog